kay-rey/cozmo/README.md

 **Cozmo** is your dedicated LA Galaxy companion bot, packed with everything a Galaxy fan needs: live match updates, MLS standings, player stats, and brain-teasing trivia that'll test even the most devoted supporters.
 Whether you're tracking the next big match or settling debates about Galaxy history, Cozmo's got your back!

+🚀 **Now deployed on Render** with enhanced reliability and 24/7 uptime!

 ## 🚀 What Makes Cozmo Special?

 ### 🏟️ **Live Match Intelligence**